MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-manual-conversion.md

 ### Application element

-For desktop apps that you package by using the desktop bridge, the ``EntryPoint`` attribute of the Application element is always ``Windows.FullTrustApplication``.
+For desktop apps that you create a package for, the ``EntryPoint`` attribute of the Application element is always ``Windows.FullTrustApplication``.

 ```XML
 <Applications>